Skip to main content

 Pattern 12: Few-Shot Examples

 Few-shot prompting gives the LLM examples of the input-output mapping you want.
 Instead of describing the format in words, you show it.
-This is the single most reliable way to control output format, and I use it more than any other pattern.
+I use this more than any other pattern because it is the most reliable way to control output format.
+For zero-shot vs. few-shot tradeoffs, see our Zero-Shot and Few-Shot Prompting guide.

 Few-shot prompt template